-Where: Gopher Dairy Bar attached to Cattle Bar, Judson Avenue
+Where: Gopher Dairy Bar attached to Cattle Barn, Judson Avenue

 4. Fish taco

-I assumed State Fair officials knew a thing or two about foods available, so I asked one her favorite thing to eat.
+I assumed State Fair officials knew a thing or two about foods you can try, so I asked one to share her favorite thing to eat.
 Her answer: the fish taco at San Felipe Tacos.
 And goodness, is it good.
-The tilapia isn’t deep-fried or breaded, making it light yet filling.
+The tilapia isn’t deep-fried or breaded, making it light, yet filling.
 The cost for what you get is spot on.

 5. Mini donut beer

-Surprisingly not overly sweet, the mini donut flavored beer at the Ball Park Cafe is a must-have.
+Surprisingly not too sweet, the mini donut flavored beer at the Ball Park Cafe is a must-have.
 They rim the cup with sugar.
 Come on now.
-And I will admit it — I may have sipped on a mini donut beer while eating mini donuts.
-No shame.
+And I will admit it — I sipped on a mini donut beer while eating mini donuts.
+I have no shame.